 Treasury Yields: A Long-Term Perspective

-Last year was a remarkable one for yields.
-The 10-year note hit its historic closing low of 1.37% in July and then rose 123 BPs to its 2016 closing high of 2.60% in mid-December.
-The yield on the 10-year note to date has dropped to 2.42% as of today's close.
+The last couple of years have been remarkable ones for yields.
+The 10-year note hit its historic closing low of 1.37% in July of 2016 and then rose 154 BPs to its interim high of 2.91% in mid-February of this year.
+The yield on the 10-year note to date is 2.87% as of Friday's close.

 Now let's overlay the S&P 500 to see historical pattern of equities versus treasuries.
 This is a nominal chart, which significantly distorted the real value of both yields and equity prices.